For CEOs that need to get the most from their marketing teams, hiring the right Chief Marketing Officer (Head of Marketing, SVP, etc.) can be the key.

 F. Scott Fitzgerald once said, “The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.”
 More recently hedge fund magnate Ray Dalio espoused something similar in his book, Principles.
 The example Dalio gives is that one must be both assertive and open-minded at the same time.
 And studies of Nobel laureates indicate that integrative complexity is a trait shared by top performers.

-Otherwise, this framework suggests you need to find someone who can address the artist/scientist mix your company needs, whether by their own abilities or by the ability to hire for and manage those functions that don’t align with their natural talent.
+You’re looking for someone who can address the artist/scientist mix your company needs, whether by their own abilities or by the ability to hire for and manage those functions that don’t align with their natural talent.

 Just because all companies need some mix of the artist and the scientist in their marketing team, doesn’t mean there’s a standard ratio for how much artist vs. how much scientist.